 The Platinum Card is unique in that it comes in three other “flavors” for partnering financial institutions: Charles Schwab, Goldman Sachs, and Morgan Stanley.
 All flavors have the same earning structure and redemption options.
 But each one has subtle differences in benefits or fees.

-Schwab requires cardholders to have a Schwab brokerage or checking account to keep this card.
+Cardholders must have a Schwab account to keep this card.
 But doing so might pay off in dividends as funds must go into the Schwab account.
 The value of the redeemed points could be life-changing if you play your cards right (pun intended) with investing.